JMiller7334/Game-Client-Server-Animation-System/README.md

 # Server-Side Documentation: FlatRide_System
 ### Configurable Variables:
-+ local START_TIMER: int  --sets the delay and countdown time before the ride begins running.
++ local START_TIMER: int  --sets the delay and countdown time before the ride begins running after a player enters it.
 This must adjusted in the client-side code as well.
 + local MODULE_ONLY: array(string) --Lists the names of the rides that operate using only module scripts.

 ### Classes: